thatrubylove/functional_yahtzee/README.md

 The goal of this project is to build the dice game Yahtzee in a functional, concise, testable manner.
 The code within is highly opinionated, and is ahallmark of my style.
 This is my perfect world where code and beauty collide.

 If you are like me, and I know I am... you have something to learn from this code here.
 This is how you write clean, decoupled, testable, functional ruby code.
+If you have nothing to learn from this code, please, point something out I have wrong.
+I love to be *proved* wrong on something so I can correct it.

 Expect a series of screencasts discussing the choices I have made here to get the results I ended up with.